ValKmjolnir/Nasal-Interpreter/README.md

 First we should learn how to write and run a program using this language, click to see the [__tutorial__](#tutorial).

+Use this get version of interpreter:

+> ./nasal

 Input this command to run scripts __directly__:

 > ./nasal filename

-Use these commands to get version of interpreter:

-> ./nasal -v | --version

 Use these commands to get help(see more debug commands in help):